kirtiraj23/SemanticProcessing/README.md

 --The term-term co-occurrence matrix, where the ith row and jth column represents the occurrence of the ith word in the context of the jth word.

+##### There are two ways of creating a co-occurrence matrix:

+##### Using the occurrence context (e.g. a sentence):
+Each sentence is represented as a context (there can be other definitions as well).
+If two terms occur in the same context, they are said to have occurred in the same occurrence context.

+###### Skip-grams (x-skip-n-grams):
+A sliding window will include the (x+n) words.
+This window will serve as the context now.
+Terms that co-occur within this context are said to have co-occurred.